looker-open-source/data-blocks-acs-census-config/README.md

 # ACS Demographic Data Block

-The U.S. Census Bureau’s [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs) is an annual nationwide survey that collects and produces information on social, economic, housing, and demographic characteristics in the U.S. The block is based on a [publically available dataset hosted in Google BigQuery](https://console.cloud.google.com/marketplace/details/united-states-census-bureau/acs?id=1282ab4c-78a4-4da5-8af8-cd693fe390ab) as part of the [Google Cloud Public Datasets Program](https://cloud.google.com/public-datasets?_ga=2.233975447.-840160752.1587661252).
+The U.S. Census Bureau’s [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs) is an annual nationwide survey that collects and produces information on social, economic, housing, and demographic characteristics in the U.S. This block is based on a [publically available dataset hosted in Google BigQuery](https://console.cloud.google.com/marketplace/details/united-states-census-bureau/acs?id=1282ab4c-78a4-4da5-8af8-cd693fe390ab) as part of the [Google Cloud Public Datasets Program](https://cloud.google.com/public-datasets?_ga=2.233975447.-840160752.1587661252).

 Use [project import](https://docs.looker.com/data-modeling/learning-lookml/importing-projects) with [extends](https://docs.looker.com/data-modeling/learning-lookml/extends) or [refinements](https://docs.looker.com/data-modeling/learning-lookml/refinements) to include this data block in your other projects.